Who’s Eligible To Enroll?

 Participants earn an hour of service for each hour they are entitled to receive pay.
 This count includes vacation, holiday, sickness, disability, layoff, jury or military duty, or paid leave of absence.
 Hours paid solely for the purpose of complying with workers’ compensation or disability insurance laws are not included.

 No more than 501 hours of service can be credited for any continuous period during which duties are not performed.
-For example, if a participant is on a paid leave of absence lasting 800 continuous hours, he or she would only receive credit for 501 hours due to this absence.
+For example, if a participant is on a paid leave of absence lasting 800 continuous hours, they would only receive credit for 501 hours due to this absence.
 Your adoption agreement also has more information on how hours of service are credited.

 Breaks in Service/Period of Severance

-For plans that use the hours of service method of calculating eligibility, a break in service occurs for each 12-month period during which a participant has not completed more than 500 hours of service.
-The 12- month period starts on his or her hire date and ends on each anniversary of that date.
+For plans that use the hours-of-service method of calculating eligibility, a break in service occurs for each 12-month period during which a participant has not completed more than 500 hours of service.
+The 12- month period starts on their hire date and ends on each anniversary of that date.
 After the initial 12-month period, if elected in the adoption agreement, subsequent 12-month periods refer to the plan year.
 For purposes of determining if a break in service has occurred, the participant will receive credit of up to 501 hours of service for an absence due to pregnancy, birth, adoption or care of a child following placement for adoption.

 For plans that use the elapsed time method of calculating eligibility, a period of severance is any period of absence from employment more than 12 months long.